muldjord/occurity/README.md

 I recommend applying the following settings on your Pi system to optimize it for use with VisuTest.

 #### raspi-config
-Run 'raspi-config' in a terminal and set the following options:
+Run `raspi-config` in a terminal and set the following options:
 * Boot Options->B1 Desktop / CLI->B4 Desktop Autologin
 * Boot Options->B2 Wait for Network at Boot->No
 * Boot Options->B3 Splash Screen->Yes